apache/pulsar/docs/ModularLoadManager.md

 ```
 $ ./pulsar-admin brokers get-all-dynamic-config
 {
-  "loadManagerClassName" : "com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl"
+  "loadManagerClassName" : "org.apache.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl"
 }
 ```

-If there is no `loadManagerClassName` element, then the default load manager (`com.yahoo.pulsar.broker.loadbalance.impl.SimpleLoadManagerImpl`) is being used.
+If there is no `loadManagerClassName` element, then the default load manager (`org.apache.pulsar.broker.loadbalance.impl.SimpleLoadManagerImpl`) is being used.

 2. Look at a load report in ZooKeeper

-With `com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl`, the load report in `/loadbalance/brokers/...` will have many differences.
+With `org.apache.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl`, the load report in `/loadbalance/brokers/...` will have many differences.
 E.g., the `systemResourceUsage` subelements (`bandwidthIn`, `bandwidthOut`, ...) are now all at the top-level.
-Here is an example load report from `com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl`:
+Here is an example load report from `org.apache.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl`:

 ```
 {